Vonage/gosrvlib/.github/pull_request_template.md

 ## Type of change:

-- [ ] Bug fix (non-breaking change which fixes an issue) → The patch number in the VERSION file has been increased.
+- [ ] Minor non-breaking change (e.g., bug fix, dependencies updates) → The patch number in the VERSION file has been increased.
 - [ ] New feature (non-breaking change which adds functionality) → The minor number in the VERSION file has been increased.
 - [ ] Breaking change (fix or feature that would cause existing functionality to not work as expected) → This requires a major version release.
+- [ ] Dependencies.
 - [ ] Automation.
 - [ ] Documentation.
-- [ ] Example.
+- [ ] Examples.
 - [ ] Testing.